 Any funds in the camper's Camp Store Wallet remaining at the end of the summer will be refunded after summer is over.

-While campers can purchase food options from the store, camp will provide healthy snacks two times daily in the main lodge.
-We recommend \$15 to \$30 for store money for campers to have the option of purchasing snacks, treats, and merchandise.
+We recommend \$30 per session for campers to have the option of purchasing snacks, treats, and merchandise.

-The camp store will be open for families who want an additional opportunity to purchase camp merchandise during check-out for Overnight Camp and during the final pick-up for Day Camp.
+The camp store will be open for families who want an additional opportunity to purchase camp merchandise during check-out on Friday.